-Representative JOHN BOEHNER (Republican, Ohio): Well, the goal is a shared goal amongst House Republicans to try to win back the majority here in the Congress so that we can continue to put forward policies that we believe are more in line with the wishes of the American people.
-I dont expect that it'll affect our agenda here in Washington this year at all.
+JOHN BOEHNER: Well, the goal is a shared goal amongst House Republicans to try to win back the majority here in the Congress so that we can continue to put forward policies that we believe are more in line with the wishes of the American people.
+I don't expect that it'll affect our agenda here in Washington this year at all.

 INSKEEP: Although is it in your interest, really, to find common ground on any given issue right now?

 BOEHNER: I think it is, because if you look at what's happening around America, I think we're in the midst of a political rebellion.
 We saw it manifest itself last summer.
 And we saw it manifest itself last week in Massachusetts, of all places.
 But the American people are angry at all of us who are in office.
 And I think to the extent that we can come to a bipartisan agreement, I think it benefits all of us.

 INSKEEP: Will you lose the support of the Tea Party Movement and other unhappy conservative voters if you're seen as being too accommodating or accommodating at all with Democrats?

 BOEHNER: Just because you sit down and work with Democrats doesn't mean that you're going to throw your principles out the window.
 I think there's a way...

 INSKEEP: But will your supporters throw you out the window?
 That's what I want to know.

 BOEHNER: No. If we stick to our principles and work to find common ground, I think that we'll receive the support of a lot of Americans.

 INSKEEP: What's an issue where you could realistically see Democrats and Republicans finding some of that common ground and moving forward in the next few months?

 BOEHNER: Well, I think there are two areas that I would point to: one, the economy and jobs.
 Their trillion-dollar stimulus plan from a year ago clearly has not worked.